Integrated Strategic Communication

 All courses are available online

-Students must complete a minimum of 120 semester credit hours to earn a BA in Integrated Strategic Communication; at least 30 credits must be from WSU.
+All WSU undergraduates must complete a minimum of 120 semester credits of which 40 credits must be at the 300 – 400 level to earn a BA in Integrated Strategic Communication.
+At least 30 credits must be from WSU.

 All WSU undergraduates must complete the University Common Requirements (UCORE).
 These can generally be satisfied with a direct transfer degree.
 For a list of direct-transfer agreements, visit WSU’s Transferring an Associate Degree web page.